Hakka cuisine: Background

+Steamed buns (包子) are a popular snack among the Hakka people, especially pork belly bao (扣肉包) that is stuffed with kiu nyuk.
+This bun is usually made with flour, water, sugar, and yeast, resulting in a soft, fluffy texture when steamed.
+Other varieties include a dumpling-like bun called tea fruit (茶果), made from glutinous rice.
+The sweet version is filled with sweetened black-eyed pea paste or peanuts, while the salty version contains preserved vegetables or radishes.

 Notable dishes

 Hakka food also includes other traditional Taiwanese dishes, just as other Taiwanese ethnic groups do.
 Some of the more notable dishes in Hakka cuisine are listed as follow:

 Hakka cuisine in South Asia

-In India, Pakistan and other regions with significant South Asian populations, the locally known "Hakka cuisine" is actually a local adaptation of original Hakka dishes.
-This variation of Hakka cuisine is in reality, mostly Indian Chinese cuisine and Pakistani Chinese cuisine.
+In India, Pakistan and other South Asian countries, there is something locally known as "Hakka cuisine."
+This variation of Chinese-style cuisine is, in reality, mostly Indian Chinese cuisine and Pakistani Chinese cuisine.
 It is called "Hakka cuisine" because, in India and areas of Pakistan, many owners of restaurants who serve this cuisine are of Hakka origin.
 Typical dishes include 'chilli chicken' and 'Dongbei (northeastern) chow mein/hakka noodles' (an Indian version of real Northeastern Chinese cuisine), and these restaurants also serve traditional South Asian dishes such as pakora.
 Being very popular in these areas, this style of cuisine is often mistakenly credited as being representative of Hakka cuisine in general, whereas the authentic style of Hakka cuisine is rarely known in these regions.

-Outside of South Asia, the premier place to enjoy Indian-Pakistani-Chinese cuisine is in Toronto, Canada, due to the large number of Chinese from South Asia who have emigrated to the region and have chosen to open restaurants and most of it being halal.
-In Toronto, "hakka Chinese food" almost universally refers to Indian-Chinese cuisine, not Hakka cuisine in general.
+Outside of South Asia, the premier place to enjoy Indian-Pakistani-Chinese cuisine is in Toronto, Canada, due to most of it being halal.
+In Toronto, "Hakka Chinese food" almost universally refers to Indian-Chinese cuisine, not Hakka cuisine in general.